deficollective/defiscan/src/content/protocols/spark.md

 ## Exit Window

-_Sky Governance_ proposals are delayed by **18 hours**, set by the \_\_Sky Governance\_\_itself.
-This delay also applies to all permissioned calls within Spark, except liquidity management and emergency actions.
-Liquidity management can be done without delay, but within strict limits set by the governance.
-The management by [Relayers](#security-council) may be paused by the [Freezer](#security-council) if it detects a malfunction or malicious actions.
+_Sky Governance_ proposals are delayed by **18 hours**, set by the _Sky Governance_ itself.
+This delay also applies to all permissioned calls within Spark, except emergency actions.

-Emergency proposals are prepared for the _Sky Governance_ to freeze all markets within _SparkLend_ without any delay, which would prevent users from withdrawing their funds.
+Emergency proposals are prepared to freeze all markets within _SparkLend_ without any delay using the _Sky Governance_ emergency proposal model.
+This would prevent users from withdrawing their funds.
 In addition to that, a [SparkLend Freezer](#security-council) multisig holds the same emergency permissions with only 2 signatures required out of 5 possible signers.

 Oracles have a kill switch to pause all borrowing if an asset's price falls below a predetermined threshold.
-If the killswitch is triggered (see [dependencies](#dependencies)), the borrowing is disabled without delay for all assets across the protocol until the killswitch is reset by the governance.
+If that is the case, anyone can trigger the killswitch (see [dependencies](#dependencies)) which would disable the borrowing without delay for all assets across the protocol until the killswitch is reset by the governance.

-> Exit Window Score: High
+> Exit Window Score: Medium

 ## Accessibility